jaymakowski/my_dbt_project/models/mart/mrt_order_daily_report.md

 {% docs mrt_order_daily_report %}

+This model generates a daily summary of orders, including the following metrics:
+- ** Total orders. **
+- ** Average distinct items per order. **
+- ** Average feedback score. **
+- ** Average order amount. **

-This model generates a daily summary of orders, including metrics such as total orders, average distinct items per order, average feedback score, and average order amount.
-The results are grouped by `report_date`, `account_manager`, and `state`, allowing analysis of performance by account manager and region.
+This allows for analysis of performance by account manager and region.

 {% enddocs %}